Satwik-uppada/AI-Powered-Interview-Schedular/USERMANUAL.md

    - View available time slots
    - Choose a slot by entering its number
    - Confirm the selection

+## Email Templates
+The bot now supports automatic email template generation for common scheduling scenarios:
+- Meeting invitations
+- Rescheduling requests
+- Cancellation notices
+- Follow-up communications

+To use the email template feature:
+1. Select the template type when prompted
+2. Provide the required information
+3. Review and customize the generated template
+4. Send or copy the formatted email

+## Quick Email Links
+The bot generates direct email composition links that:
+- Pre-fill recipient email addresses
+- Include subject lines
+- Add formatted message bodies
+- Support multiple recipients

+To use quick email links:
+1. Click the generated hyperlink
+2. Your default email client will open
+3. Review and send the pre-formatted message

 ## Troubleshooting Guide 🔧